robertialenti/Bike-Share/README.md

 - Axis 4: Peel: This axis serves a short North-South corridor on Peel, a major commercial shopping street in the city's downtown core, between avenue des Pins and rue Smith.
 - Axis 5: Bellechasse: An East-West axis running on Bellechase between de Gaspe and Chatelain, predominantly in the Rosemont-La Petite-Patrie borough, and intersecting with Axis 1 of the REV at Saint-Denis/Bellechasse.

-While the REV has been touted as a success by bike enthusiasts, this is the first attempt - as far as I know - to causally evaluate the REV's effect on bikeshare usage.
+While the REV has been touted as a success by bike enthusiasts, this is the first attempt - as far as I know - to causally evaluate the REV's effect on rideshare utilization.

 ## Data
 The project primilarly relies on ride-level data made freely available by Bixi for the period April 2014 - July 2024.
 I also use data from the City of Montreal, which has geocoded all of the city's existing bike network, as well as daily weather data from Environment Canada.

-The ride-level data should be stored in `data/ridership`, the City of Montreal's ____ should be stored in `data/rev`, while weather data from Environment Canada should be stored in `data/weather`.

 ## Code
-Code for the project is written entirely in Python.
-The code is separated into 8 sections and ran primarily on a computing cluster, given that the complete raw dataset is too large to be saved in memory.
-The code can be ran without modification if it is placed in a folder called `code`, in the same directory with data stored in `data` and alongside empty folders titled `figures` and `output`, which are used to collect results.
+Code for the project is written entirely in Python and separated into 8 sections.
+I run the code primarily on a computing cluster, given that the complete raw dataset is too large to be saved in memory.
+I recommend storing the code in a folder called `code`.
+To run the code without modification, store the ride-level data in `data/ridership`, the City of Montreal's geocoded bike network in `data/rev`, and weather data from Environment Canada in `data/weather`.
+In the same directory, create empty folders called `figures` and `output` to collect results.

 ### 1. Preliminaries
 In this section, I simply import modules that I'll need to conduct the work.
 I take advantage of a number of widely used libraries for data science, spatial analysis, and econometrics.